-Research on viral gene functions and vaccine development using reverse genetics
+Research on viral pathogenesis and vaccine development using reverse genetics

-We have developed infectious clones for JE and dengue viruses and identify gene functions by modifying various parts of the genes or constructing chimeric viruses between the two viruses.
+We have developed infectious clones of JEV and DENV and identified gene functions by modifying various parts of the genes or constructing chimeric viruses.
 In addition, we are developing genetically engineered viruses as candidates for live attenuated vaccines.